 In 2017, she was selected by SEA Foundation (Tilburg, NL) as curator-in-residence and, in 2018 she curated the group show Beyond the painting, the first episode of a traveling exhibition project on abstract painting entitled “Painting through its poetical emotions”.
 The second episode was staged at Galleria Weber&Weber (Turin) and all the three solo exhibitions were kindly supported by Culture Ireland.

-She has been selected as Speed Curator from a list of 30 of the best curators in Ireland and Northern Ireland to take part at the annual event Get Together 2018, organised by VAI – Visual Artists Ireland at IMMA – Irish Museum of Modern Art (Dublin).
+She has been appointed as one of the 30 best curators in Ireland and Northern Ireland to take part at the annual event the Get Together 2018, organised by VAI – Visual Artists Ireland at IMMA – Irish Museum of Modern Art.

 Recently, she was shortlisted for the nomadic residency programme “CPR 2018: Dimming the Northern Lights” and the research residency “Sharing The Portico Library’s Hidden Heritage” at Manchester (UK).

-She is graduated in Semiotics with a MA in Communication Science at the University of Turin and in Contemporary Art with a MA (Hons) in History of Art at the University of Genoa.
-She further her academic studies in History of Art attending the post graduate diploma at the Graduate School in Historical and Artistic Heritage, University of Genoa.
+Valeria is graduated in Semiotics with a MA in Communication Science at the University of Turin and in Contemporary Art with a MA (Hons) in History of Art at the University of Genoa.
+She pursued her studies attending the Specialisation School in Cultural Heritage & Museum Studies, University of Genoa.